-The weather at Neuschwanstein is different than Munich, chillier and more prone to showers and fog.
-Be prepared and check the weather.
+The weather at Neuschwanstein is different than Munich.
+It’s chillier and more prone to showers and fog.
+Be prepared, check the weather, and bring an umbrella.

 You can get to Neuschwanstein by car, by train, or by tour.
 I drove.

-If you're driving, put the address of the ticket center in Schwangau in your GPS.
-It will take about 1:45 to 2 hours.
-If you don't have a car, check out this great guide to public transportation and tours from Munich.
+If you’re driving, put the address of the ticket center in Schwangau in your GPS.
+It will take about 1:45 to 2 hours to get there.